HandbookKids Club Kids | Spearfish, South Dakota

 Parents who wish to withdraw their child from KCK must give two weeks’ notice.
 The site coordinator will send a letter acknowledging the withdrawal.
 Children withdrawn from the program will lose the rights to KCK programs and should they need KCK services again they will be put on the waiting list with all new enrollees.
 The monthly fee will not be refunded if the withdrawal comes before the end of the month.

-- If a more serious problem occurs, it will result in a time out, incident report documentation, a call to the Director, and parents will be contacted.
+- If a more serious incident occurs, it will result in a time out, incident report documentation, a call to the Director, and parents will be contacted.

 - If a serious problem is reoccurring it will be handled as above, a call will be made to the parents.
 Dismissal from the program for three days will be considered.